Terry Fuller Petroleum Engineering Research Building Raises Bar for Immersive Learning Environments

 Outside, an archway-lined courtyard features an amorphous, steel sculpture by internationally-recognized artist Juanjo Novella of Spain, his first commission in the United States.
 Titled “Fountain,” the newest addition to the Texas Tech University System’s public art collection conjures images of swirling water, geologic formations or oil flowing through pipes.
 Despite it’s free-flowing appearance, the massive structure cut from inch-thick steel won’t be going anywhere soon.

-Now that students and faculty have moved into their new building, the same could be said for the Herd department’s position at the top of the petroleum engineering pecking order.
+Now that students and faculty have moved into their new building, the same could be said for Texas Tech’s spot among the nation’s best petroleum engineering programs.

 It’s not going anywhere, either.